 When hiking alone, you may listen to music from your speaker, but be courteous and turn it down when passing others.

-Hiking is a fun, peaceful pastime that can reconnect you with nature and help you find balance in your life, but common courtesy and good etiquette are a must to keep the peace, prevent accidents, and save the environment.
+Hiking is a fun, peaceful pastime that can reconnect you with nature and help you find balance in your life, either you are by yourself or hiking with kids – common courtesy and good etiquette are a must to keep the peace, prevent accidents, and save the environment.